code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README1.md

 <a name="own"></a>
 ## 2. Ownership
-- **What?** Means code/variable owns a memory and is allowed to free it.
+- Means code/variable owns a memory and is allowed to free it.
-- How Rust Handles it?
-Rust keeps track of things, who owns what and you cannot free a memory which you donot own.
+- **Memory management approaches**
+  - _1._ Some languages have garbage collection(java,python,ruby) that constantly looks for no longer used memory as the program runs
+  - _2._ C,C++ the programmer must explicitly allocate and free the memory.
+  - _3._ Rust memory is managed through ownership with a set of rules that the compiler checks at compile time.
+###

 <a name="bow"></a>
 ## 3. Borrowing = Reference (&var)